shaming-them/shaming-them.github.io/_posts/2015-02-17-the-price-of-being-honest.md

 I am not sure if these process are helping you keeping a check on so called black money.
 If it is, I think they are doing the job.
 But please do look at the price honest entrepreneurs like me have to pay for these.
 I have been jobless since Oct 2014 & I am unable to concentrate on anything else because I wanted to remit back the money.
 Whenever I go & talk to somebody about this, the first question asked is - why do you want to return the money.
 Half of the conversation goes by (this happened at RBI too) where I am trying to convince people of my honest intentions.

-I am signing of with the hope that going ahead, you will be able to identify right steps to foster high tech entrepreneurship in India.
+I am signing off with the hope that going ahead, you will be able to identify right steps to foster high tech entrepreneurship in India.

 Thanking You